owlbarn/tutorial/book/diffequation/README.md

 ### Example: Linear Oscillator System

-EXPLAIN: how the equation of Oscillator becomes this linear representation.

-This oscillation system appears frequently in Physics and several other fields: charge flow in electric circuit, sound wave, light wave, etc.
-These phenomena all follow the similar pattern of ODEs.
-One example is the mass on a spring.

 Let's see how to solve a time independent linear dynamic system that contains two states:

 $$\frac{dy}{dt} = Ay, \textrm{where } A = \left[ \begin{matrix} 1 & -1 \\ 2 & -3 \end{matrix} \right].$$ {#eq:diffequation:example_01}

+TODO: explain how the equation of Oscillator becomes this linear representation, here or later.

 This equation represents an oscillator system.
 In this system, $y$ is the state of the system, and $t$ is time.